53rd Weather Reconnaissance Squadron: 53rd WRS history

 The 53rd WRS was activated on 7 August 1944 at Presque Isle Army Air Field, Maine, originally as the 3 WRS.
 Many of its missions were flown from a forward base at Gander, Newfoundland, using B-25s.
 Its original mission was to fly weather tracks along aircraft ferry routes between North America and Allied Western Europe.
 During the 1946 season, when the 53d WRS acquired the Boeing RB-29 (later WB-29) Superfortress as its primary aircraft, the term "Hurricane Hunters" was first used to describe its missions.
 While not an ideal weather reconnaissance platform, the WB-29 proved to be comparatively safe and reliable.
 The first medium level penetration of a hurricane took place on 19 October 1947 by an RB-29 of the 53d WRS into Hurricane Love near Bermuda, validating penetration of tropical storms at lower altitudes as reasonably safe.

 From Gander, the squadron moved to New Hampshire; Florida; Kindley Field, Bermuda; RAF Burtonwood, England, with forward basing at Dhahran, Saudi Arabia; Bermuda for a short time, and Hunter Air Force Base, Georgia.
-In 1966, now flying the Lockheed WC-130, the 53rd WRS once again left the United States, this time for Ramey Air Force Base, Puerto Rico.
+In 1966, now flying the Lockheed WC-130, the 53rd WRS once again left the continental United States, this time for Ramey Air Force Base, Puerto Rico.
 When Ramey closed in 1973, the Hurricane Hunters relocated to their present location at Keesler AFB, Mississippi.